-What is a Rheumatoid Factor (RF) test?
+What is a Rheumatoid Arthritis Factor Test?

 Rheumatoid Arthritis (Ra) Factor is a test that diagnoses rheumatoid arthritis symptoms such as joint pain, swelling, or stiff joints; your doctor may order a rheumatoid factor blood test to help identify it.